What a lot of our critics

 "anyone travelling on the M5 southbound, there is an accident just

 Sorry, ILLEGAL, it is an offence to make a

-general transmission that isn't a "CQ" call, it is also illegal to transmit without first giving
+general transmission that isn't an initial "CQ" call, it is also illegal to transmit without first giving

 the station call sign.
 Any station doing this is

 "established without the benefit of a licence issued on behalf of the